Reading time: Less than 1 minute

 This is my weekly installment of “writing about writing,” in which I scan the world to find websites, books and articles to help other writers.
 Today I discuss a blog post by Chris Bailey….

 I’m a longtime fan of productivity expert Chris Bailey (pictured above).
 He’s Canadian, like me, but that’s not why I like him.
 I have a theory that we are twins who were separated at birth.
 We are both productivity zealots.
-He tends to focus on productivity in a general sense while I apply it to the more specific and limited area of writing.
+He tends to focus on productivity in a general sense while I apply it to the more specific and area of writing.

 The words “lazy” and “bribe” both captured my attention.
 Here’s what he suggests: If you have trouble sticking to certain habits (such as writing), reward yourself with habit points that you can redeem to indulge in guilty pleasures such as watching too much Netflix.